Spain Digital Nomad Visa Guide (2024)

 Prices vary depending on where you live, though.

 Of course, prices are higher in tourist hotspots such as Barcelona.
-But, even in Barça, you can live pretty comfortably if your salary is slightly higher than the minimum income requirement.
+But, even in Barcelona, you can live generally comfortably if your salary is slightly higher than the minimum income requirement for digital nomads.

 As you’ve read earlier in the article, the average prices of basic products are moderate

-Naturally, if you decide to go to restaurants or buy take-outs, your expenses will be higher.
+Naturally, if you decide to go to restaurants or get take-outs, your expenses will be higher.

-Regarding accommodation in Spain, the situation is clear — living in big cities, such as Barcelona and Madrid, means you will pay much more for rent.
+Regarding accommodation in Spain, the situation is clear — living in big cities, such as Barcelona and Madrid, means you will pay much more for rent than you would in smaller cities or rural areas.

 In any case, accommodation in Spain is not too expensive compared to other well-developed countries.